 I am Chris Duggleby.
-I retired from the oil and chemicals industry in 2014 to focus on writing about risk management and music production.
+I retired from the oil and chemicals industry in 2014 to focus on writing about risk management.
 In 2016 I launched the ‘virtual’ publication JointVentureRisk.com to guide anyone involved in planning, managing or auditing joint venture (JV) businesses (actually much of the content is relevant to any modern business).
 If you would like to find out about the risks JVs face click on the picture below:

 In December 2010 I published the risk management text book: ‘Value TRAI Based Risk Management‘ and in 2015 I developed the Risk Tuition and BizChangers (Management of Change) websites.
 My on-line writing focuses on helping organisations improve their risk management processes as well as expanding on topics of general consumer interest, sometimes with a hint of humour.

 I studied for my first degree at Manchester Medical School and in 1979 moved into a business role in BP (then ‘British Petroleum‘) – one of the World’s largest and oldest oil groups.
 There I developed my commercial skills by leading several international businesses mainly in chemicals and plastics.
 I spent over 35 years in the oil group managing several overseas companies, especially joint ventures – my popularity among senior management ensured I worked in some very inhospitable and remote locations.
 From 2002-2006 I was President of Formosa BP Chemicals, overseeing the construction of a $250 million factory making concentrated acid in the middle of an Asian swamp (a real fun location – making acid during earthquakes, typhoons and the SARS pandemic!).